-After spending weeks reporting from the country's restive north, Al Jazeera's May Ying Welsh reviews some of the different groups and what they want.
+A cauldron of instability with a diverse blend of religious fighters, ethnic militas and secularists; Al Jazeera's May Ying Welsh reviews some of the different groups in Mali and what they want.

 MNLA (National Movement for the Liberation of Azawad)